Juho-Junttila/Juho-Junttila.github.io/_pages/sports.md

 {% include base_path %}

-During my studies, I balanced my career in competitive sports and education in economics, representing Finland in diving at the World and European Championships.
+I'm a springboard diver for the Finnish national team.
+During my studies, I have balanced a dual career in competitive sports and economics, representing Finland at the World and European Championships.

 Selected Competitions from Recent Years
 ----